Joseph-Ndungi/josee-writes/_posts/2025-11-28-wrong-places.md

 **My iPhone 12: The Relationship That Actually Works**

 I have a 50" screen that I bought with my own hard-earned money.
 A whole TV that's supposed to be for, I don't know, watching movies like a normal person?
 And where am I instead?
-Hunched over my iPhone, if I'm not working, like it holds the secrets to the universe.
+Hunched over my iPhone if I'm not working like it holds the secrets to the universe.

 Because honestly?
 It kind of does.

 This phone has been with me through everything.
-Bad dates where I'm texting my friends live updates under the table.
+Bad dates where I'm texting my friends live updates under the table: One was so bad that I texted my buddy to call and lie there's an emergency, story for another day.
 Good dates that turned into bad situations (with the receipts still in my messages to prove I should've seen it coming).
 That time I thought I could "fix" someone (spoiler: nope, but my Notes app has a whole essay about it).

 If I'm not listening to podcasts that make me feel like I'm learning something while doing absolutely nothing productive, I'm on X watching people argue about things that don't matter, or I'm deep in the IG reels watching all kinda shit."